 1. Industrialized construction.
 High-volume off-site construction, prefabrication, and on-site construction automation will continue to advance in response to ongoing labor and material challenges.
 This will lead to reduced costs, increased quality control, and the potential for improved energy efficiency and decarbonization. —Mike Lawless, Senior Director of Innovation

 2. Biophilic design.
 A broader cultural shift toward health and wellness is reflected throughout the design industry in the growth of biophilic design.
 In lighting, for example, innovative new luminaire designs incorporate unexpected materials or integrated organic elements such as petrified moss and living plants.
-Manufacturers also showcase biophilic design concepts by continuing to have options available for luminaires designed for circadian support lighting as well expanding the breadth of integrated acoustic luminaires to include soft flowing shapes. —Shanna Olson, Architectural Lighting Leader
+Manufacturers also showcase biophilic design concepts by continuing to have options available for luminaires designed for circadian support lighting as well expanding the breadth of integrated acoustic luminaires to include soft flowing shapes. — Architectural Lighting Leader

 3. Sustainability and wellness in hospitality.
 Sustainability—from resource conservation to locally sourced foods—will be among the top trends in the hospitality industry as owners seek to reduce their carbon footprint and appeal to environmentally conscious guests.
 An uptick in wellness also is on the horizon, from resorts that offer health-focused stays and programming (think diet and nutrition, procedure recovery, rehabilitation, meditation, and fitness) to hotels offering a healthier indoor environment through improved air quality and ventilation, purified water, enhanced lighting for circadian rhythm, and biophilic strategies. —Bob Winter, Director of Hospitality